-Executive on EBITDA ing Capital Awarded Ronald J. Kramer \$ 5,214,591 \$ 0 \$ 5,214,591 Robert F. Mehmel \$ 1,303,648 \$ 0 \$ 1,303,648
+Executive Amount based on EBITDA Amount based on Working Capital Total Bonus Awarded

+Ronald J. Kramer \$5,214,591 \$0 \$5,214,591

+Robert F. Mehmel \$1,303,648 \$0 \$1,303,648

 The Committee recognized that the strong leadership, contributions and oversight of Messrs.
 Kramer and Mehmel led to a substantial improvement in the Company's financial and operating results in a challenging economic environment, as well as a significant year over year increase in the Company's stock price.
 The Committee also took note of the Company's strong liquidity and financial condition, and the successful amendment to the Company's credit agreement to increase the amount available for borrowing and extend its maturity.
 The Committee determined to award each of Mr. Kramer and Mr. Mehmel the bonus amount to which he is entitled based on the calculations as described above.
 With respect to Mr. Wetmore, the Committee determined to award a bonus of \$600,000, in accordance with the terms of the Transition and Consulting Services Agreement entered into with Mr. Wetmore in connection with his retirement, as described further below.